Jayplect/city-school-district/README.md

   - % Overall Passing (The percentage of students that passed math and reading)

 ### Step 3: Binning
 To establish a relationship between school performance and average spending ranges (per student) and school size (small, medium, large) with the use 4 reasonable bins to group school spending.
-The Pandas function cut makes this easy to implement.
+The Pandas function cut makes this easy to achieve.
 - #### Scores by school spending

   Establish the bins